Skip to main content

 The job description must go beyond simple titles.
 It should include:

-- Technical skills (hard skills) and behavioural skills (soft skills) required
+• Required technical skills (hard skills) and behavioural skills (soft skills)

-- Salary range: according to Apec, job adverts mentioning remuneration generate 40% more applications
+• Salary range: According to Apec, job postings mentioning remuneration generate 40% more applications

-- Organisational context: team size, tools used, working arrangements (hybrid, remote working)
+• Organisational context: Team size, tools used, work arrangements (hybrid, remote)

-This step ideally involves the operational manager, HR director and, where relevant, one or two colleagues from the team in question.
+This step ideally involves the operational manager, the HR department and, where appropriate, one or two members of the concerned team.

 Calibrate the Sourcing Strategy

-The choice of distribution channels must be adapted to the profile sought:
+The choice of distribution channels should be adapted to the profile you're seeking:

-- General job boards (Indeed, France Travail) for operational profiles in volume
+• General job boards (Indeed, Pôle Emploi / France Travail) for operational profiles in volume

-- LinkedIn Recruiter for senior and expert profiles
+• LinkedIn Recruiter for management and specialist profiles

-- Internal recommendation: 45% of CAC 40 companies state that recommendation is their main recruitment channel (PageGroup Barometer 2024)
+• Internal referral: 45% of CAC 40 companies report that employee referral is their primary recruitment channel (PageGroup Benchmark 2024)

 A high-performing ATS allows you to centralise applications, automatically score them and reduce administrative processing time by 30 to 50%.